EsotericSoftware/yamlbeans/README.md

     System.out.println(map.get("address"));
 ```

-The above code will not print anything, but throw error at line 4 saying, `Duplicate key found 'line1'`.
+The above code will not print anything, but throw `YamlReaderException` at line 4 saying, `Duplicate key found 'line1'`.

 ## Architecture